This post gives you a great gingerbread cookie option when you’re adhering to a Vegan Diet.

 Above are all of the ingredients PLUS those needed to ice the finished Gingerbread Cookie Cutouts to make Fall Leaf Cookies pictured below.
 If you want to see how to do them (they’re so cute), click HERE.

 gingerbread cookie Egg Substitute: Chia Egg

 In this recipe (along with many others I publish), Chia Egg is used in place of real eggs.
 While it looks totally weird, it works great!
-You don’t even notice it in the gingerbread cookies as the dough is dark.
+You don’t even notice it in the finished product as the dough is dark.
 In lighter dough, you can notice the little dots from the Chia Seeds but they don’t add a taste.